Please note that this is only our understanding of these requirements. Do check the relevant authorities for current information.

 Citizenship and Immigration Canada

-When re-entering USA visitors may take back duty-freegoods up to US$200, excluding alcohol and tobacco, if your stay has been less than 48 hours.
-For longer stays the personal exemption is US$800 including one lite of alcohol and 200 cigarettes.
+When re-entering USA visitors may take back duty-free goods up to US$200, excluding alcohol and tobacco, if your stay has been less than 48 hours.
+For longer stays the personal exemption is US$800 including one litre of alcohol and 200 cigarettes.

 Money and taxes.

 Most banks are open Monday to Saturday, except downtown where ATM machines are best.
 Convert your currency.
-We accept Visa, Mastercard, Canadian cash or travellers cheques.
+Most businesses accept Visa, Mastercard, Canadian cash.
+A few accept American Express.
+The use of travellers cheques is rare.

 Sales taxes.
-12% HST (Harmonised Sales Tax) apply to most purchases in British Columbia.
+7% PST (Provincial Sales Tax) and 5% GST (federal Goods and Services Tax) apply to most purchases in British Columbia.